pitt-crc/Slurm-Test-Environment/README.md

 ## Deploying an Image

-Updating the `main` branch of this repository will automatically build and deploy new images a variety of RHEL and Slurm and versions.
+Updating the `latest` branch of this repository will automatically build and deploy new images a variety of RHEL and Slurm and versions.
 These versions are defined in the GitHub actions workflow file.